Sensor (album)

-Sensor is the sixth studio album from German synthpop group Camouflage, released on May 26, 2003 by Island Records.
+Sensor is the sixth studio album by German synth-pop trio Camouflage, released on 26 May 2003 by Island Records.
 It is the band's first album since 1995's Spice Crackers, and the first to feature Oliver Kreyssig since 1989's Methods of Silence.
-The album charted at #26 in Germany.
+The album charted at number 26 in Germany.

 Background

 Former band member Oliver Kreyssig had remained in contact with the band following his departure, and through Polydor Music (who had now acquired rights to the band's back catalogue), he began indirectly working with the band on a greatest hits album (Best of Camouflage: We Stroke the Flames) in 1997.
 He then rejoined the band in 1998, and they began work on their next studio album.

 A single, "Thief", was released in July 1999, and it was intended to be the lead single from the new album.
 However, Virgin indicated that they were not interested in releasing another Camouflage album, resulting in further delays.
 The band performed a gig in June 2000 in Freiberg, Sweden, their first performance in years.